Samsung/tizen-docs/docs/vs-tools-tizen/how-to-install.md

 You need the following components on top of Visual Studio to make Visual Studio Tools for Tizen work:

-- VSIX: Visual Studio extension for Tizen packaging
+- VSIX : Visual Studio extension for Tizen packaging
 - Tizen Baseline SDK
 The SDK is shared with the Tizen Studio, and it supports tools (such as Certificate Manager, Device Manager, Emulator, SDB, and on-demand rpm) for developing Tizen .NET applications.